MannLabs/alphadia/README.md

 pip install "alphadia[stable]"
 ```
 We strongly recommend using the `stable` version, which has all dependencies fixed,
 for reasons of reproducibility and integrity.
-If you want all development dependencies use `[development,stable]`.

 Alternatively, use
 `pip install alphadia`, which comes with less version constraints.
 This is not recommended, but may be useful to avoid